What questions irritate site visitors?

 The task of the form is to collect a certain portion of data from the user.

 The user plays a key role here.
-It is the user who fills out the form, so the owner of the respective site should do everything possible to make this process as convenient as possible.
+It is the user who fills out the form, so the owner of the respective site must do everything possible to make this process as convenient as possible.

-- appropriate number of fields;
+- corresponding number of fields;

 - distinguish between required and optional fields;

-- efficient validation of entered information.
+- effective verification of entered information.

-Besides In addition, you will find the tips above in the text, where this topic is discussed in much more detail: what does an effective website form look like?
+Among other things, you will find the tips above in the text, where this topic is discussed in much more detail: what does an effective website form look like?

-8. Hidden Costs
+8. Hidden costs

-Imagine this… You are in a store.
+Imagine this situation… You are in a store.
 You toss various items into a shopping cart and then head to the checkout.
 The seller tells you the amount you have to pay.
 Something seems wrong, so you ask questions.
 It turned out that for a number of goods (for various reasons) you need to pay extra, and this information was visible in small print somewhere in the store.

 I don't know anyone who would be pleasantly surprised by this turn of events.

-All expenses (both basic and additional) must be clearly and transparently stated.
+All expenses (both basic and additional) must be clearly and transparently indicated.
 The earlier the better.
 The same applies to shipping costs - with this information, we can quickly estimate the total cost of the transaction.

 9. Pop-ups